alphaqu/notalpha-docs/docs/dashloader/cache/dashobject.md

 ```

 1. The fields that need to be serialized need to be `#!java public`.
 If you want a temporary field, mark it as `#!java transient`
-2. We have a constructor which takes in all of the fields we defined.
-Please note the arguments must have the same order as the fields and it needs to be `#!java public`.
+2. We have a constructor which takes in all the fields we defined.
+Please note that the arguments must have the same order as the fields, and it needs to be `#!java public`.

 ## Exporting